 Mothers and fathers who are splitting up may both seek and be awarded physical custody of their child.
 In an ideal scenario, a mother and father would come to an agreement together, without battling the matter out in court.
-However, when a family court judge does have to step in and decide which parent to award primary physical custody to, preference is usually given to the one who is the child's "primary caretaker."
+However, when a family court judge does have to step in and decide which parent to award primary physical custody to, preference is usually given to the one who is the child's "primary caregiver."

-The "Primary Caretaker" Standard
+The "Primary Caregiver" Standard

-In custody cases, most states' family courts allow a preference for the parent who can demonstrate that he or she was a child's primary caretaker during the course of marriage, or assumed that role in general if the parents are unmarried.
-The "primary caretaker" factor became important as psychologists began to stress the importance of the bond between a child and his or her primary caretaker.
-This emotional bond is said to be important to the child's successful passage through his or her developmental stages, and psychologists strongly encourage the continuation of the "primary caretaker"-child relationship, as being vital to the child's psychological stability.
+In custody cases, most states' family courts allow a preference for the parent who can demonstrate that they were a child's primary caregiver during the course of the marriage, or assumed that role in general if the parents are unmarried.
+This factor became important as psychologists began to stress the importance of the bond between a child and the parent or guardian most responsible for their day-to-day care.

-How Is the "Primary Caretaker" Decision Made?
+How the "Primary Caregiver" Decision is Made

 Making a Decision in the Best Interests of the Child